 Choosing Between PCIe or SSD Flash Devices

-Choose SSD flash devices according to the requirements for performance, capacity, write endurance, and cost of the vSAN storage.
+Choose PCIe or SSD flash devices according to the requirements for performance, capacity, write endurance, and cost of the vSAN storage.

 - Compatibility.
-The model of the SSD devices must be listed in the vSAN section of the VMware Compatibility Guide.
+The model of the PCIe or SSD devices must be listed in the vSAN section of the VMware Compatibility Guide.

 - Performance.
-PCIe devices generally have faster performance than SATA devices.
+PCIe devices generally have faster performance than SSD devices.

 - Capacity.
-The maximum capacity that is available for PCIe devices is generally greater than the maximum capacity that is currently listed for SATA devices for vSAN in the VMware Compatibility Guide.
+The maximum capacity that is available for PCIe devices is generally greater than the maximum capacity that is currently listed for SSD devices for vSAN in the VMware Compatibility Guide.

 - Write endurance.
-The write endurance of the SSD devices must meet the requirements for capacity or for cache in all-flash configurations, and for cache in hybrid configurations.
+The write endurance of the PCIe or SSD devices must meet the requirements for capacity or for cache in all-flash configurations, and for cache in hybrid configurations.

 - Cost.
 PCIe devices generally have higher cost than SSD devices.